wrist mechanics online course featured image

 Once your clubface is square or closed (like the professionals), you can rotate your body and create more power.

 HackMotion knows the wrist extension that a tour player has at the top of their swing.
-That same ratio and guideline is applied to you when wearing the HackMotion.
+That same ratio and guideline are applied to you when wearing the HackMotion.

 As you swing through, you can use the audio feedback feature to hear when your wrist position needs to be adjusted.